tthorntone/AdNauseam-Wiki/Dynamic-filtering-tutorial.md

 - The network request logger (the _eye_ icon) is now always available
     - There is no more setting to enable/disable the network request logger, it will be turned on/off automatically when opening/closing the logger page

-To access dynamic filtering, you need to indicate to µBlock that you are an advanced user:
+To access dynamic filtering, you need to indicate to µBlock that you are an advanced user (mind the ["Required reading"](https://github.com/gorhill/uBlock/wiki/Advanced-user-features) link):

 ![figure 2](https://raw.githubusercontent.com/gorhill/uBlock/fix-433/doc/img/df-tut-02.png)